President Trump Impeached By The House In Historic Rebuke

 Impeachment, however, is only a quasi-legal process — it is not a strict assessment of whether the president broke the law.
 It's largely political and has been since President Andrew Johnson was impeached in 1868 by a faction then known as the "radical Republicans."

-McConnell, accordingly, said this week that he is not "impartial" and he would not demure from arranging matters in the best way he sees fit for his ally, the president, and his members in the majority.
+Accordingly McConnell said this week that he is not "impartial" and he would not demure from arranging matters in the best way he sees fit for his ally, the president, and his members in the majority.

-One example of this maneuvering is that the Senate impeachment trial will not include outside witnesses, as Minority Leader Chuck Schumer, D-N.Y., had requested.
+One example of this maneuvering: McConnell has decided the Senate impeachment trial will not include outside witnesses, as Minority Leader Chuck Schumer, D-N.Y., had requested.

-Democrats wanted top administration aides to testify about their actions in the Ukraine affair.
-Trump, for his part, had suggested he might be open to a drawn-out trial, including one that could effectively serve as an impeachment of Biden — with a critical look at his son's work with a Ukrainian gas company.

-McConnell, however, appears most inclined toward a comparatively brief session in which impeachment managers from the House make their case and then the Senate casts a vote on Trump's fate.
+McConnell appears most inclined toward a comparatively brief session in which impeachment managers from the House make their case and then the Senate casts a vote on Trump's fate.

-For example, Sen. John Cornyn, R-Texas, an important leader in the Senate, said on Wednesday that he might be open to private depositions of witnesses.
+Even so, Sen. John Cornyn, R-Texas, an important leader in the Senate, said on Wednesday that he might be open to private depositions of witnesses.
 Republicans must agree among themselves about the rules of the road before they proceed.

+Pelosi wouldn't say on Wednesday evening after the vote when she might transmit the articles of impeachment to McConnell, the formal step required to convene a trial.

+The speaker also said she didn't want to name the impeachment managers who would present the House's case to the Senate until she knows more about the "arena" in which Trump's trial would take place.

 A question of legacy